 1925.
 Gelatin silver print, 9 1/8 x 11 1/4" (23.2 x 28.6 cm)

-August Sander was a commercial photographer who undertook a lifelong project to create an archive of the German people, which he called Menschen des 20 Jahrhunderts (Citizens of the 20th century).
-He began the project in 1910 and worked on it intermittently until the 1950s, systematically dividing the images into different segments of society based on profession and social standing—peasants and farmers; skilled workers like lawyers, soldiers, bankers, and merchants; intellectuals like artists, musicians, and poets; and marginalized populations including the insane, gypsies, and beggars.
+A portrait photographer based in the Westerwald region of Germany, August Sander spent most of his career on an epic project to create an archive of the German people, which became known as Menschen des 20 Jahrhunderts (People of the 20th century).
+He conceived of the project between 1925 and 1927, and worked on it intermittently until the 1950s.
+Sander developed a taxonomy for his images, meant to reflect the different social classes and professional divisions in German society.
+Among his classifications are peasants and farmers; skilled laborers, like lawyers, soldiers, bankers, and merchants; women; intellectuals, including artists, musicians, and poets; and such marginalized populations as the insane, gypsies, and beggars.

-Determined to adopt a detached, scientific approach to his subjects, Sander developed a standardized format for his images—typically full- or half-length portraits of his subjects posed with props or wearing clothing associated with their occupation.
+Adopting a detached, scientific approach, Sander developed a standardized format for his images—typically full- or half-length portraits of his subjects posed with props or wearing clothing associated with their occupation.
+Though they are presented as types, Sander made sure to align his designations for his subjects with how they identified themselves.

 One who uses a camera or other means to produce photographs.